Create Merge Requests, Code Reviews, and Other Space Updates in IntelliJ IDEA 2021.3

 When you want your team to review commits on a branch without the goal of merging to another branch, you can create a Code Review.
 You can filter the commits in your Git repository by author, branch, commit hash or text, and more.
 Similar to creating a Merge Request, you can add a title and reviewers, and then press Create Code Review.

-Once you create a Merge Request or Code Review, it will be visible in Space and in the IDE, and your team can inspect changes and add comments.
+Once you have created an intellij merge request or a pycharm merge request for example, it will be visible in Space and in the IDE, and your team can inspect changes and add comments.

 Mark files as viewed